divDyn/r-package/README.md

 ## installing and update
 As the package now uses compiled code to make things run faster, there are two ways to install.
-1. I have built binaries for Windows x86 and x64.
+1. I have built binaries for Windows x86 and x64*.
 If you have one of these architectures, you can install the package with:
-`install.packages("https://github.com/adamkocsis/divDyn/raw/master/_bin/divDyn_0.2.6.zip", repos=NULL)`
+`install.packages("https://github.com/adamkocsis/divDyn/raw/master/_bin/divDyn_0.2.8.zip", repos=NULL)`

 2. You have to compile the code for yourself.
-For this:
+To do this:
 - Install a compiler.
-For Windows, this would be included in Rtools.
+For Windows, this would be included in Rtools (https://cran.r-project.org/bin/windows/Rtools/).
-- Make sure that the devtools package is installed
+- Make sure that the 'devtools' package is installed
 - Run `devtools::install_github("adamkocsis/divDyn")`

+* if you use either a Mac or Linux, and point no. 2 doesn't work for you for some reason, then contact me and I will compile a binary for you.

+# Change log
+## [0.2.8] - 2018.05.01
+### Added
+- multiple versions of the shareholder quorum subsampling (SQS) routine to subsample()
+- the sampstat() function, that outputs basic sampling stats for the time slices
+- useFailed argument to subsample().
+Changes output depending on whether the subsampling quota/quorum is reached.
+- bug fix for the CR method in subsampling

+### Changes
+- argument distribution in the subsample() function, FUN argument simplified to a single function

+### Planned
+- the subsampling routines will be remodularized so that their argument becomes the dataset, rather than the individual columns.
+This will allow the support for custom subsampling functions.
+-

+## [0.2.7] - 2018.02.01
+### Changes
+- bug (due to output changes in fadLad) and speed fixes for the affinity() function.
+The interface also changed, it now outputs a single vector instead of a data.frame.
+- bug fix in the ratesplit() function argument distribution.
+The "combine" version works properly now.

 # Change log
 ## [0.2.6] - 2018.01.26